andreschreiber/AE598Project/README.md

 ```
 ### Code
 The code is organized as follows:
+- ``results``: contains pdfs of the notebooks containing the experiment results that were reported in the [final project report][report]
 - ``imu_preintegration.py``:  Contains code for inertial measurement unit (IMU) pre-integration
 - ``pose_metrics.py``:  Contains code for pose metrics (mostly using the evo package).
 Ultimately, this code ended up not being used (it is legacy code from before the projected pivoted to focus more on IMU integration into two-view reconstruction rather than full-fledged visual-inertial odometry).
 - ``sfm.py``: Implementation for structure-from-motion